 The Pupil Premium is a Government initiative which provides additional funding to schools in order to raise the attainment of children from backgrounds considered to be disadvantaged.
 The additional funding received by the school is based upon the number of students eligible for free school meals at any time in the preceding six years, which the Department for Education uses as an indicator of disadvantage.
-Schools also receive funding for children who have been looked after by the Local Authority continuously for more than six months, children adoipted into families from Local Authority care, and children of service personnel.
+Schools also receive funding for children who have been looked after by the Local Authority continuously for more than six months, children adopted into families from Local Authority care, and children of service personnel.

-Nationally, statistics indicate that students who are or who have been in receipt of free school meals do not achieve as well as other students.
+Nationally, statistics indicate that students who are or who have been in receipt of free school meals may not achieve as well as other students.
 The aim of this funding is to try close the ‘achievement gap’ by enabling schools to directly support individual students appropriately.
 The total additional funding for schools through the Pupil Premium amounted to £2.4 billion in 2016-17.

 The Pupil Premium represents a very significant investment of public funds, and the Department for Education is understandably anxious to demonstrate the impact of the additional funds.
 Schools are required to provide annual reports to parents summarising the allocation and use of the Pupil Premium funding received each year.
 Our most recent report on the use of our Pupil Premium funding can be accessed through the link below:

 Priorities for use of Pupil Premium grant